 Whether you’re a seasoned salsera/salsero or someone new to dance, we all become familiar with that incredible high from the chemistry of dancing.
 Symptoms may include: excitement, anxiety, laughter, utter and complete happiness, pulled muscles, numerous nights in, depression, multiple visits to the doctor, and possible prescription fills.
 Results may vary.

 Wait, what?
 Yes, that’s right.
-This article is written to How to avoid dance injuries, highlight the possibility of injuries a dancer may endure by their own partner.
+This article is about how to avoid dance injuries, and to highlight the possible injuries a dancer may experience at the hand of their own partner.
 This includes a poorly executed move in the “heat of the moment” or the painful result of someone’s cockiness and inconsiderate need to show off.
 Now don’t get me wrong, I’ll be the first person to admit that I love expressing my passion and showing off my dance skills, but I do it safely.
-But shouldn’t one want to show off their talented dance partner?
+But, shouldn’t one want to show off their talented dance partner?
 Yes, of course!
 However, effectively doing so requires knowledge of the moves and consideration for your partner and other dancers on the floor.